Personal Financial Help

 Buying a Home

-If you are considering buying a home, the Consumer Financial Protection Bureau (CFPB) has tools and resources for homebuyers to help you navigate the buying process.
+If you are considering buying a home, the Consumer Financial Protection Bureau has tools and resources for homebuyers to help you navigate the buying process.
 SmartAsset.com has an online mortgage calculator to estimate monthly payment costs.
+Most resources assume that you will be buying alone or with a spouse who shares your bank account—if you’re thinking about buying property with friends instead, take a look at these articles from Investopedia and US News.

 Auto Loans